OlmLab/bioinformatics_pipelines/docs/roadmaps.md

 # Roadmaps
 ------
-Roadmaps are end-to-end workflows in nextflow.
+Roadmaps are end-to-end workflows.
 A rule of thumb for a roadmap is to be useful enough on its own to be called seperately.
 However, it must be designed in a way to work well with other roadmaps.
 This document provides a list of available roadmaps and their descriptions as well as the instrunctions to run them.

 ###  Steps